 Looking North over the reserve towards Millom and Black Combe, with the new island visible to the left of the image (Rachelle Regan)

 Hello!
-I am the second seasonal warden here over the breeding season, sharing responsibility with Rachelle for surveying adult numbers and productivity of our key species (notably Sandwich, common, and little terns).
+I am the second Field Officer here over the breeding season, who shares responsibility for surveying adult numbers and productivity of our key species (notably sandwich, common, and little terns).
 We also monitor predation events and engage with members of the public about the RSPB’s work at the reserve, its history, and the wildlife found here.

 Current trends point to a successful season all round.
 The peak count of little tern adults so far this season is 87, with at least 40 pairs, more than triple the number of pairs last year!
-Twenty eight little tern chicks were spotted on the 28th June, the highest count since at least 2017, so we are hopeful of an excellent year for the species here.
+Twenty six little tern chicks were spotted during a ringing session on the 11th June, the highest count since at least 2017, so we are hopeful of an excellent year for the species here.
 They appear to be responding particularly well to the application of slag to the concrete surface at their favoured spot, which helps to prevent the accumulation of rainwater around the nests.

-Fifty common tern pairs (with a minimum of 50 chicks so far) points to a good year for this species too.
-Alongside this, around 500 black headed gull chicks and 200 sandwich tern chicks means the colony is a busy place, with the oldest now fledging.
-With time yet for these numbers to increase we are expecting a productive season at Hodbarrow this year.
+Fifty common tern pairs (with a minimum of 40 chicks so far) points to a good year for this species too.
+Alongside this, at least 500 black headed gull chicks and 200 sandwich tern chicks means the colony is a busy place!